agda/agda-stdlib/paper/paper.md

 # Testing

 One of the advantages of ITPs is that correctness proofs are regarded as an integral part of creating a collection of operations.
-Thus there is no need for test suites to verify functional correctness.
+Thus there is far less need for test suites that verify functional correctness.
-However the library’s test suite does address two critical areas.
+However the library’s tests do cover two critical areas.
-First is the foreign function interface with the underlying operating system (e.g., reading from the command line, file access, timers).
+First is the foreign function interface with the underlying operating system (e.g., reading from the command line, file access, timers) or with Agda itself (e.g. tactics).
 Correctness of bindings to an external library or the underlying OS' primitives cannot be reasoned about in Agda itself, these operations are tested externally, i.e. in a test suite.
 The second area is performance.
 Performance also cannot be analysed internally, making it necessary to include performance tests.